European stocks languish near year's low; Glencore halts slide

 “When Glencore stock plunges 27 percent, it creates an expectation that there could be a double digit drop on any company news.”

-Today’s European research round-up (Additional reporting by Lionel Laurent; Editing by Alison Williams)
+Today’s European research round-up (Additional reporting by Lionel Laurent; Editing by Tom Heneghan)